hnanacc/toystack/README.md

-### Implementation of systems from scratch for better understanding.
+### Implementation of systems from scratch for better understanding